 Choosing a care provider for you and your baby is a big decision.
-Are you a person who desires to maintain control of your birth and have your needs and desires honored?
+Are you a person who desires to maintain direction of your birth and have your needs and desires honored?
 Do you want your pregnancy to be treated as a normal occurrance, not a scary pathological process?
 Do you desire to minimize interference in the normal prenatal and birthing process?
 Are you looking for a safe and affordable option in childbirth?
 Do you want your care provider to listen to you and treat you like an individual rather than a chart number?
 If you answered yes to any of these questions you may be interested in using a midwife.

 Midwives operate under the model of informed consent.
 This means we are well versed in the benefits and risks of many options you will encounter in the chilbearing experience and can educate and assist you in making good decisions.
 We want you to do what you believe is best for you and your family, so ultimately the choices and responsibility for those choices are yours.